Russell-S-Harper/COMMON/README.md

 In progress:

-* larger stack size, current stack size is only about 60, 250 or so would be better
+* larger stack size, current stack size is only about 60 numbers, 250 or so would be better
 * emulation of serial ports to allow standard I/O
 * a unit test suite to ensure each instruction is correct
 * a proof-of-concept application